Recent Posts

 As mentioned this is not an accurate calculation just an approximation.

-Hope you find this of use/interest.
+Hope you find this formula of interest and a bit easier to use.

 Martin